 Publication of ISO 20022 messages

-- A second release of Lynx (in 2022) will support end-to-end delivery of ISO 20022 messages.
-Lynx ISO 20022 message specifications have been published to support Canadian financial institutions ability to prepare for the second release, as well as meet SWIFT’s ISO 20022 migration date for cross-border payments (end of 2022).
+- Lynx ISO 20022 message specifications have been published to support Canadian financial institutions' ability to prepare for the second release, as well as meet SWIFT’s ISO 20022 migration date for cross-border payments (end of 2022).

 By-law approval and designation